-After July 1, 2019, providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
+Providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-Services shall be provided in accordance with applicable state and local codes.
+Services shall be provided in accordance with applicable state and local building codes.

 Carry commercial general liability insurance, professional liability errors and omissions insurance and worker's compensation insurance when required by Pennsylvania statute.